Equilux-Energy/chat-backend/README.md

 # chat-backend
-Chat Backend for peer-to-peer energy trading platform
+Chat Backend for the peer-to-peer energy trading platform